 PSAT Official Practice Test and Explanations

 Taking a PSAT practice test is one of the most important parts of your preparation for the PSAT.
-In the weeks before the test, you should set aside about 3 hours to take a PSAT practice test.
+In the weeks before the test, you should set aside about three hours to take a realistic PSAT practice test.
 In addition, you’ll want 2-3 hours minimum to review your performance, and use answers and explanations to target your weaknesses before test day.

-Taking a Full-Length PSAT Practice Test
+How to Take a Full-Length PSAT Practice Test

-Reviewing Your Practice Test
+Reviewing Your PSAT Practice Test

 Most students take a practice test, receive their score, and stop there.
 However, to get the most value out of your PSAT practice test, you will want to spend at least 2-3 hours reviewing the answers and explanations.
 Here’s what you should do: